propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.10 - 2024-03-01 =
+* Generating an applicant list now takes into account match range when applicable
+* Display match price range in applicant list output and export
+* Run labels in applicant list filters through __() so they can be translated
+* Added more taxonomy based attributes to a few shortcodes
+* Added Singapore to the list of supported countries
+* Don't query address_concatenated when first part of postcode (i.e. NN1) is being searched.
+Doing so resulted in properties in NN13 being returned
+* Enqueue Touch Punch jQuery UI library for sliders so they work on mobile
+* Tweak to Flexslider jQuery slideshow plugin so pixels of previous image isn't shown due to rounding of numbers
+* Security update: Prevent direct access to an array of PHP files inside the plugin
+* Security update: Pass 'allowed_classes' to unserialize to prevent malicious classes being executed
+* Security update: Check for correct user capability when doing anything with notes
+* Security update: Ensure nonces are passed through in note-related AJAX requests

 = 2.0.9 - 2024-02-03 =
 * Added format styling dropdown to descriptions WYSIWYGs when enabled